Unanimous Treaty 7 support for a proposed $800-million coal mine in Alberta’s Crowsnest Pass is causing concern on the Kainai First Nation.

 Letters from Treaty 7, which represents mainly Blackfoot bands in southern Alberta, welcome the Grassy Mountain Coal Project, along with Métis communities in the southern part of the province.

-This shocked Calf Robe, who said she only recently learned about the open-pit mine and that its public regulatory hearing is underway by a joint provincial-federal review panel.
+This shocked Calf Robe, who said she only recently learned about the open-pit mine and a public regulatory hearing underway by a joint provincial-federal review panel.